uuriter/capstone/report.md

 During the experiment, we found that Folium cannot display the map.
 We suspected that it is because some characters in the label that we set to a marker.
-We investigate by manually resizing the label until we found that a single quote causes the problem.
+We investigate by manually resizing the label until we found that the problematic character.
+It is a single quote that causes the problem.
 Therefore, we replace a single quote with a space, the problem is gone.

 We also found that IPyWidget's `interact` does not work with Jupyter Lab.